jkmcnk/pinboard-bitly-import/README.md

 however, one of my many guilty pleasures, so just deal with it despite this being the age of Python when it comes to goddamn awful programming languages.

+Then again, I might port this to emacs lisp.

 ## Export your bit.ly links via the bit.ly API

 * Open the bit.ly web app at https://app.bitly.com/